Digital Nomad/Remote Worker Visa

 o Proof of payment of $250 in favor of National Immigration Service (Servicio Nacional de Migración)

-• Certification or proof of ownership of a company, properly registered in their country
+• Certification or proof of ownership of a company, properly registered in its country

-• Notarized sworn declaration that describes the commercial relationship with clients that receive their services
+• Notarized sworn declaration that describes the commercial relationship with clients who receive their services

-The visa does not allow the beneficiary to act as the representative of the company for local activities, which will lead to the repeal of the visa.
+The visa does not permit the beneficiary to act as the company’s representative for local activities, which could result in the visa’s revocation.
+(Meaning you cannot work in Panama)

-The visa is highly attractive for digital nomads who are looking for a location that is tax-friendly, has a good quality lifestyle, and is affordable.
+The visa is highly attractive to digital nomads seeking a tax-friendly location with a good quality of life and affordability.
 The main benefits of the program include:

-• Fast processing time: You will be able to complete the entire online in under 30 days.
-The Panama immigration office is currently working to enable the online platform to process applications efficiently and timeously.
+• Fast processing time: You will be able to complete the entire process in under 30 days.

-• Affordable: The total cost of the visa application is $250.
+• Affordable: The total cost of the visa application is only $250.

 • Tax benefits: Panama is a tax-friendly nation that will not tax remote workers on any income sourced from outside of Panama.
 In addition, residing in Panama for 9 months or more is enough time to apply for tax residency, which means you may be able to avoid paying tax to your home country.